 Is the grey trend over?
 What colour trends are next?
 Knowing which colour is the next trendy neutral will not help you with your new build project or home renovation decisions.
 However, understanding how we are influenced by trends and how colour trend cycles work is design knowledge you can use.

-Lately I have been getting many emails from readers asking questions like this:
+Lately I have been getting many emails from readers asking questions like this…

 Maria, what comes next???
 If we are nearing the end of the gray and white “fresh” trend.
 What’s next!!???
-I’m starting the process of updating a 1990 normal sized (1800 sf) house – nothing touched since built in 1994.
+I’m starting the process of updating a 1990 normal sized (1800 sf) house – nothing touched since it was built in 1994.

 I don’t want to spend all this money and end up with a dated house in a year.

 I have been in the colour industry for 20 years.
-This means I started specifying colour at the end of the 90s when sage green was the ‘trendy neutral’ of choice.
+This means I started specifying colour at the end of the 90s, when sage green was the ‘trendy neutral’ of choice.

-Last Fall when I attended Maison and Objet in Paris, black was everywhere.
+Last fall when I attended Maison and Objet in Paris, black was everywhere.